tlvince/eslint-plugin-jasmine/docs/rules/expect-single-argument.md

 ## Rule details

-This rule triggers a warning if `expect` is called with more than one argument or without arguments.
+This rule triggers a warning if `expect` is called with more than one argument or without arguments when not followed by a `nothing()`.

 ```js
 expect();